axibase/atsd-use-cases/research/us-international-trade/README.md

 The image below shows import, export, and trade balance values from 1987 to 2016 between the U.S. and the sum of all countries included in this dataset.

 The upper image shows exports in blue and imports in pink.
-In 2016, imports into the United States totalled **$2 trillion**, while exports were **$1.3 trillion**.
+In 2016, imports into the United States totalled **$2 trillion**, while exports totalled **$1.3 trillion**.
 The lower figure shows trade balance, the dollar amount for exports minus imports.
 The trade balance deficit grew from **-$152 billion** in 1987 to **-$677 billion** in 2016.

 ![Figure 1](./images/Figure1.png)